Click0910/level-task/README.md

 The answers for filter tickets requesting `GET http://localhost:5000/requests?category=technical`.

-all the records needs to be paginated to avoid overload the client.
+all the records could need to be paginated to avoid overload the client.

 ------------------